-- 6. Inadequate spending on health: On average, total health expenditure (THE) per capita in the Region has grown at a rate of 6.83% per annum from Int\$ 141.65 in 2000 to Int\$ 296.52 in 2015.
+6. Inadequate spending on health: On average, total health expenditure (THE) per capita in the Region has grown at a rate of 6.83% per annum from Int\$ 141.65 in 2000 to Int\$ 296.52 in 2015.
 While the growth rate was comparable to that in other WHO regions, the average total health expenditure in absolute terms was lower than that in all but the South East Asian Region.
-Moreover, there are also marked inequalities in average total health expenditure in the Region ranging from Int\$ 99.49 per capita in low-income countries to Int \$ 898.40 per capita in high-income countries such as Seychelles. - 7.
-High out-of-pocket (OOP) spending on health: Health funds are principally from public, donor/external, private or OOP sources.
+Moreover, there are also marked inequalities in average total health expenditure in the Region ranging from Int\$ 99.49 per capita in low-income countries to Int \$ 898.40 per capita in high-income countries such as Seychelles.

+7. High out-of-pocket (OOP) spending on health: Health funds are principally from public, donor/external, private or OOP sources.
 Of these, OOP spending represents the most inequitable source, most likely to lead to catastrophic health expenditure.
 The statistics show that the average share of OOPs as a proportion of total health expenditure declined from 44.55% to 34.98% between 2000 and 2015.
-This is a dramatic decline given that OOPs above 15-20% of total health expenditure is highly correlated to a high incidence of catastrophic payments.
-Recent evidence shows that the African Region accounts for the fastest growing rates of catastrophic health expenditure since 2000, with annual growth rate estimated at 5.9% per annum and has the lowest coverage of essential health services. - 8.
-High rates of impoverishment due to ill-health: In the Region, 118 million people, representing 11.4% of the population of Member States, are faced with catastrophic spending on health.
-Furthermore, the Africa and Asia Regions account for 97% of the 97 million people impoverished due to expenditure on health.3 - 9.
-Declining economic performance among Member States: Statistics from the World Bank show that between 2000 and 2016, sub-Saharan Africa enjoyed stable economic growth.
-In the last few years, however, this rate of growth has slowed markedly; for instance, current estimates show that economic growth was only 1.24% in 2016 from a peak of 7.08% in 2007.
-This is likely to constrain the range of effective options for increasing the fiscal space for health. - 10.
-Inadequate and inequitable government spending on health: Member States have committed themselves to spending at least 15% of their budgets on health.
-However, this has not been consistently translated into improved allocations to the health sector.
-In fact, health spending as a proportion of government spending has dropped in 21 of the 47 Member States since 2000.
-Member States spent on average only 9.9% of their budget on health in 2014, lower than other https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG (Last accessed on 23/11/2017).
+This is a dramatic decline given that OOPs above 15-20% of total health expenditure is highly correlated to a high incidence of catastrophic payments.8 Recent evidence shows that the African Region accounts for the fastest growing rates of catastrophic health expenditure9 since 2000, with annual growth rate estimated at 5.9% per annum and has the lowest coverage of essential health services.1

+8. High rates of impoverishment due to ill-health: In the Region, 118 million people, representing 11.4% of the population of Member States, are faced with catastrophic spending on health.
+Furthermore, the Africa and Asia Regions account for 97% of the 97 million people impoverished due to expenditure on health.3

+9. Declining economic performance among Member States: Statistics from the World Bank show that between 2000 and 2016, sub-Saharan Africa enjoyed stable economic growth.
+In the last few years, however, this rate of growth has slowed markedly; for instance, current estimates show that economic growth was only 1.24% in 2016 from a peak of 7.08% in 2007.10 This is likely to constrain the range of effective options for increasing the fiscal space for health.

-World Health Organization.
+8 World Health Organization.
 (2010).
 World Health Report, 2010: health systems financing the path to universal coverage.
 World Health Report, 2010: health systems financing the path to universal coverage.

-8 Catastrophic health expenditure (CHE) occurs when OOP payments for health services consume such a large portion (based on a pre-determined threshold) of a household's available income, potentially pushing the household into poverty.
+9 Catastrophic health expenditure (CHE) occurs when OOP payments for health services consume such a large portion (based on a pre-determined threshold) of a household's available income, potentially pushing the household into poverty.